wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/enhance-power-virtual-agent-bots/includes/3-agent-handoff.md

 ### Tell the bot when to transfer the conversation to an agent

 The way that Power Virtual Agents tells the bot that it is time to transfer a conversation to an agent is always the same.
-Power Virtual Agents includes a conversation node called **End the conversation**.
-The **End the conversation** node signifies the end of the entire conversation and provides two actions that can be initiated:
+Power Virtual Agents includes the **End the conversation** node, which signifies the end of the entire conversation and provides two actions that can be initiated:

 - **End with survey** - A survey appears that asks the user if their question or issue was answered or resolved correctly.